Paul-Dempsey/rack-dev-notes/doc/build-rack.md

 The built-in Windows Defender is as good as any other, included in Windows, and all you need.
 I don't recommend turning off antivirus completely, unless you are particularly diligent and confident about what you download and install.

-Antivirus, including Defender, can interfere with building so you should exclude all your development folders from scanning, no matter what AV you use.
+Antivirus, including Defender, can interfere with building a project so you should exclude all your development folders from scanning, no matter what AV you use.

-Development folders should never be in OneDrive.
-That is, not in your "Documents" folder.
+Development folders should never be in OneDrive or similar automated backup system (iCloud, Carbonite).
+In other words, not in your "Documents" folder.
-Like antivirus, OneDrive can interfere with builds.
+Like antivirus, these systems can interfere with builds.
 Git with GitHub or similar git hosting is all you need.

 ## Setting up your development environment

 You must read and follow [VCV Rack: Setting up your development environment](https://vcvrack.com/manual/Building#Setting-up-your-development-environment) _precisely_.
-When it says "restart the shell" after running `pacman -Syu`, you really, _really_ **must** start a new shell for the next step.
+For example, when it says "restart the shell" after running `pacman -Syu`, you really, _really_ **must** start a new shell for the next step.
 Close the window and open a new one before installing the development packages.

-Others have run into trouble (Rack crashes) starting from an existing MINGW64 install.
+Some people have run into trouble with Rack crashes when starting from an existing MINGW64 install.
 This is usually solved by updating packages (`pacman -Syu` again), or reinstalling MSYS2.

 I use two MINGW64 shells tabbed in Windows Terminal.